List of Family Matters characters: Recurring characters

 Another friend of Eddie and Waldo from high school, who was also a friend of one of Laura's ex-boyfriends, Ted Curran.
 "Weasel" was an obnoxious and highly irresponsible jerk, having persuaded Eddie to break curfew and to gamble on football games (in "Money Out the Window") without having enough money to pay the lost bet.
-His favorite past time is mooning Meter Maids which Carl finds extremely offensive to Law Enforcement Officers in general.
+His favorite past time is mooning Meter Maids which Carl finds offensive to Law Enforcement Officers.